dereklarmstrong/dereklarmstrong/README.md

 👋 Hey there!

 My name is Derek.
 I have a passion or what some would call an obsession for everything Cloud Engineering, Software Development, and Cool Tech.
 As well as automating anything I can.
 Be it projects or just life's daily tasks.
-I truly love being able to hit the "🔴 easy button" and watching it do the work for you.
-Reminiscent of a [Rube Goldberg Machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine) 🤯.
-If you can dream it 💭, you can build it 🛠!
+I truly love being able to hit the "big red easy button" 🔴 and watch it do the work for you.
+Reminiscent of a [Rube Goldberg Machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine).
+My motto is, if you can dream it 💭, you can build it 🛠!

 I'm currently working on Software Development projects utilizing AWS, Azure and GCP Cloud based services.
 Focusing on DevOps CI/CD methodology in Scalable Cloud Deployments. 🚀☁